Innovation Award Winners Epitomize the Best in Payments and Banking.

 - ING — A Dutch multinational banking and financial services corporation.
 ING embarked on a journey to become a globally scalable bank with one digital platform.
 As part of this journey, the banking leader worked with ACI on implementing a new agile approach to automation specific to its clearing and settlement solution.
 This approach has enabled ING to provide better focus on business innovation for its customers while being able to decrease time and financial resources on solution maintenance and support.

 - PayNet — The national payments network and central infrastructure provider for Malaysia.
-PayNet implemented Malaysia’s Real-time Retail Payments Platform (RPP) using ACI’s UP Real-Time Payments solution.
+PayNet implemented Malaysia’s Real-time Retail Payments Platform (RPP) using ACI’s Consumer Payment Processing solution.
 RPP and DuitNow, Malaysia’s instant credit transfer via proxy ID, are the foundation for payments transformation in Malaysia, which is aimed at modernizing the ePayments ecosystem and driving innovation for the country’s more than 31 million residents.

 - Universal Studios — Universal Orlando Resort implemented a new and innovative wearable that allows guests at Universal’s Volcano Bay water theme park to wait in “virtual lines” so they can have fun or relax while waiting to experience attractions, make cashless payments — and more.
 The “Tapu Tapu” wearable debuted at Volcano Bay last summer.

 - ABN AMRO—one of Europe’s largest banks, ABN AMRO implemented several innovative fraud detection and prevention solutions, reducing fraud losses by implementing "Fraud as a Service" and predicting upcoming fraudulent events using non-financial data.
 With the combination of these innovations, ABN AMRO can predict possible fraud activities before any fraud losses occur.